DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 ##             36.25234             35.46821
 ```

 Notice that the degrees of freedom are not an integer, this is because it is a weighted average of the two different samples sizes and standard deviations.
+This method is called the Satterwaite approximation.

 #### Pooled standard deviation